George Richard Crooks: Works co-authored or co-edited by Crooks

-Books Written or Edited by Rev. George J. Crooks
+Books written or edited by Crooks

-Contributions to Church and Theology
+Contributions to church and theology

 In 1841 entered the ministry of the Methodist Episcopal Church, and became a missionary in Illinois.
 In 1848, having returned to the ministry, he was stationed successively at Philadelphia, Wilmington, New York City, and Brooklyn.
 Rev. George Crooks was appointed Professor of Historical Theology at Drew Theological Seminary from 1880 until his death.
 According to a commemorative volume, he was seen as one of five professors "whose teaching and leadership shaped the early Drew Theological Seminary."